Pipeline YAML Reference#

 The global_job_config

-property enables you to choose a set of configuration
+property enables you to choose a set of configurations

 that is shared across the whole pipeline and define it in one place instead of